saarasat/finglish-app-otm-2019/README.md

 You can check the test coverage report by opening the following in your browser: target/site/jacoco/index.html

-### Executable jar:
+### Executable jar

 You can generate an executable jar with the command:

 <pre><code>mvn package</code></pre>

-this generates an executable jar-file into the target-folder:
+this generates an executable jar-file into the target-folder: target/FinglishApp-1.0-SNAPSHOT.jar

 ### JavaDoc